 - Milestone #1: (Core Coursework Completion) The first year of the M.Ed. program provides opportunities for students to begin developing and applying their leadership knowledge and skills.
 Students should demonstrate they are adequately progressing in their plan of study and early fieldwork experiences.
-Adequate progress includes continuous enrollment and attendance, regular contact with your advisor, and a GPA of 3.0 or above. - Milestone #2: (Internship Experience) In year two of the program, students are immersed in practical leadership development opportunities as interns.
+Adequate progress includes continuous enrollment and consistence attendance, regular contact with the advisor, adherence to all program standards and expectations (see below for additional details) and maintaining a cumulative GPA of 3.0 or above.
+Please also note that only grades of A, B, C, S, or P can be applied towards the graduation degree requirements.
+The student's full academic course history will also be reviewed for adequate progress as part of the internship placement approval process. - Milestone #2: (Internship Experience) In year two of the program, students are immersed in practical leadership development opportunities as interns.
 Through their internships, students will have realistic field experiences during which they apply their developing knowledge and skills in practical settings as they work collaboratively with their supervising mentor to assume the role of the organizational leader.
 Milestone #2 reflects the successful completion of all internships related requirements (e.g., hours, documents, narratives, logs, projects, etc.). - Milestone #3: (Capstone project) The capstone project is a culminating professional experience for the MEd degree program.
 It represents the analysis of practical problems in educational administration.
 For this last milestone, students will demonstrate their understanding of research and theory through an action research project.